kyma-project/kyma/docs/monitoring/02-01-monitoring.md

 ![](./assets/monitoring-architecture.svg)

 1. Upon Kyma installation on a cluster, Prometheus Operator creates a Prometheus instance with default configuration.
-2. The Prometheus server periodically polls all metrics exposed on endpoints of services specified in ServiceMonitors.
+2. The Prometheus server periodically polls all metrics exposed on endpoints of services specified in ServiceMonitor CRDs.
 Prometheus stores these metrics in a time-series database.
 3. If Prometheus detects any anomalies in metrics that are covered by alerting rules, it triggers the alerts and passes them to Alertmanager.
 4. If you manually configure a notification channel, you can instantly receive detailed information on metric alerts detected by Prometheus.
 5. You can visualize metrics and track their historical data on Grafana dashboards.